BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 **BBT TECH SUPPORT:**
 "Remember, you're in good hands.
 Our Company personally ensures that we're driving the future, together."

+#### EXT.
+PACIFIC COAST HIGHWAY - DAY

+Rocket, though stabilized, cruises along the highway.
+Ren, taking a deep breath.
+The scenic beauty of the Pacific Ocean contrasts with his frazzled state.

+Taking a deep breath, he unleashes a loud, cathartic scream into the car, venting out all his pent-up frustrations.
+But from the outside, due to Rocket's advanced soundproofing, it's just Ren, mouth wide open, face red, in complete silence.

 **EXT.
 PACIFIC COAST HIGHWAY - DAY**

 Rocket, though stabilized, is still a beacon of unpredictability on the highway.
 The journey is far from over.